mati3230/smartsegmentation/README.md

 * Angle Threshold: 20
 * Curvature Threshold: 0.1

+A more detailed explanation of the action input is provided in the [segmentation environment repository](https://github.com/mati3230/segmentation).

 ## Plot Point Clouds

 To plot the point cloud scene 0 use: